Find out how the patented FURminator grooming tool is different from the rest - and how it performs on the double Sheltie coat.

-The FURminator is a patented grooming tool for dogs with thick double coats - just like Shelties.
-The unusual design enables it to safely strip away loose undercoat better than any other brush, comb or rake, reducing shedding up to 90%.
+The FURminator is a modern grooming tool which is excellent for dogs with thick double coats.
+The high tech design enables it to strip away loose undercoat better than any other brush, comb or rake, reducing shedding by up to 90%.
 Here's a close up:

-We use the FURminator on Howard and Piper when they are shedding to speed up the grooming process and keep the fluff off the furniture.
-Here's a quick video which shows the brush in action:
+We use the FURminator regularly on our Shelties to remove the old undercoat, to speed up the grooming process, and to keep more fluff off the furniture.
+Here's a video of the brush in action:

-Howard and Piper don't mind me using the FURminator on them.
-They sit there while I gently run it in long strokes down the length of the hair on their back (never drag the brush against the fur).
-It is really amazing on their dense furry haunches too.
-It's actually kind of ridiculous how much fur you can extract off the behind of a shedding Sheltie!
+It is really good on their dense furry haunches too.
+It's actually kind of ridiculous how much fur you can extract off the little butt of a shedding Sheltie.

 Incidentally, I don't use it on their sensitive bellies or ears where there is little or no undercoat.
 Just use your usual pin brush or comb on these parts.

 So what is different about the design of this brush?
-I asked Kate Flores, Assistant Product Manager at FURminator Inc, who told me the following:
+I asked Kate Flores, Assistant Product Manager at FURminator Inc, who told me:

 FURminator Inc has a number of grooming tools for different size cats and dogs.